wangyehhh/SpatialKappa/README.md

 <h4>COMPILATION AND INSTALLATION</h4>

 To make the `SpatialKappa.jar` file either:

-1. Import this code as an Ecclipse project
+1. Import this code as an Ecclipse project; or
 2. Run `make all`

-To install the python interface, cd into the python directory, and follow the instructions in [python/INSTALL.md][1]
+To install the python interface, cd into the python directory, and follow the instructions in [python/INSTALL.md]

 <h4>LICENSE</h4>